N0manGull/Python-Practice/README.md

 # Python-Practice
-All python solved tasks practice from chatgpt daily task goals like leetcode and code force.
+All python solved tasks practice from chatgpt, daily task goals like leetcode and code force.